 Calcium Hardness: This is a measurement of how much calcium is dissolved in the water.
 Water that is over-saturated with calcium is likely to be more scale forming, but only if the pH and total alkalinity allow for it to come out of solution.
 Calcium hardness—like total alkalinity—serves as a buffer for pH.

 Total Dissolved Solids (TDS): TDS is a measurement of everything that is dissolved in the water, floating around in suspension.
-It is measured in parts-per-million, and can include anything from calcium to metals and other chemicals.
+It is measured in parts-per-million, and can include anything from salt, to calcium, to metals and other chemicals.
 Most often, LSI calculations assume either less than 1000ppm or more.
-But if you want to be exact, follow the chart above.
+But if you want to be exact, use the Orenda App’s LSI calculator.